 International students who plan to travel outside the United States are required to visit the international representative on campus to have the I-20 signed for travel.
 A visa may be required to enter countries other than your home country.
 Please check with the relevant embassy to determine entry requirements.

 The opportunity to participate in an internship is a privilege and honor reserved for deserving students.
-The attitudes, behaviors, and work performances of students, while involved in internship, may reflect not only on the students, but also on the sponsoring departments and College of the Ozarks at large.
+The attitudes, behaviors, and work performances of students, while involved in internship, may reflect not only on the student, but also on the sponsoring department and College of the Ozarks at large.
 Thus, students pursuing an internship should take seriously the responsibility associated with an internship.
 An internship is an experiential learning activity that occurs in an off-campus setting and is sponsored by the department in which a student is pursuing a major or minor.
 It includes a broad range of experiences, which are determined by a faculty member in cooperation with an off-campus supervisor.
 Any academic department may offer an internship.
 Students may receive monetary compensation for services rendered during an internship.
 Each internship credit hour requires a minimum of 40 contact hours at the off-campus setting.
 No more than six internship credit hours may be applied to the College’s 36 upper-division hour graduation requirement.
 Students must not be on any type of probation and must have junior or senior standing to participate in an internship.
 Further information and forms necessary for the implementation of an internship experience may be obtained from the supervising faculty.
 Applications must be returned to the Dean’s office prior to the registration period, or they will be treated as a course ‘add.’
-Full-time students will need a full class load without consideration of internship hours (at least 12 hours) placed in a fall semester if the internship was completed during the summer.
-Applications for internships that begin in the summer must be submitted to the Dean’s office by the end of the previous spring term.
+Full-time students will need a full class load without consideration of internships that have not been approved.
+Applications for summer internship must be submitted to the Dean’s office by the end of the spring term.

 Enrollment with another institution while enrolled as a student at College of the Ozarks is not permitted without prior approval from the Dean of the College.
 Under NO CIRCUMSTANCES may a College of the Ozarks student joint-enroll with another institution and carry equivalent to a full load unless they are carrying a full course load at College of the Ozarks and are participating in the Work Education Program.